nylander/get_fasta_info/README.md

 #### Description:

-Program written in C. Will report number of sequences, min/max/average sequence lengths, and file name read, as tab-delimited output.
+Program written in C. Distributed under the MIT license.

+Will report number of sequences, min/max/average sequence lengths, and file name read, as tab-delimited output.
 Prints to both STDOUT and STDERR.
 Can read compressed (gzip) input files.

 Note: If empty sequences are present, their length (0) will still be used when calculating the average sequence length in the file.